Pr0Acid/CSGOWinBig-SteamBot/README.md

 See the [configuration guide] on the wiki.
 This guide covers configuring a basic bot as well as creating a custom user handler.

+## Using this Bot for CSGO Win Big

+To use this bot with the code from CSGO Win Big, follow the instructions [here](https://github.com/TheAnthonyNL/SteamBot/wiki/How-to-use-this-SteamBot-for-CSGOWINBIG).

 ## Bot Administration

 While running the bots you may find it necessary to do some basic operations like shutting down and restarting a bot.
 The console will take some commands to allow you to do some this.
 See the [usage guide] for more information.